 Sedona is a city located in Coconino County and Yavapai County Arizona.
-With a 2020 population of 10,377, it is the 44th largest city in Arizona and the 3015th largest city in the United States .
-Sedona is currently growing at a rate of 0.18% annually and its population has increased by 3.45% since the most recent census, which recorded a population of 10,031 in 2010.
-Spanning over 19 miles, Sedona has a population density of 545 people per square mile.
+Sedona has a 2020 population of 10,396.
+Sedona is currently growing at a rate of 0.18% annually and its population has increased by 3.56% since the most recent census, which recorded a population of 10,039 in 2010.

 The city is most known for its beautiful sandstone formations, which make the perfect site for outdoor activities.